decentraland/auction/README.md

 - Input: x, y
 - Output: ParcelState

-## Upload a bid
+## Upload a bid group

 Input: signed message

-- Recover address from signed message
+- recover address from signed message

-Check preconditions:

-- x, y, en rango
+Validation of bid group

+- uuid does not exist
-- prevHash/nonce accordingly
+- prevhash/nonce accordingly
 - timestamp > prev user's bid timestamp

+Validation of each bid

+- store temp variable with balance
+- fetch current state for all parcels involved
+- for each bid:
+    - check validity:
+        * x, y in range
-- enough balance
+        * enough balance
-- parcel auction did not end
+        * parcel autcion did not end
-- if current parcel bid: value of bid > 1.1 * current parcel bid
+        * bid > 1.1 * current bid

-Apply Bid:
+    - if invalid, create receipt of error and return
+    - Create new parcelstate:
+        - current value
+        - current bidgroup+index
+        - current address
+        - auction ends
+    - Update in-memory state of the parcel
+    - Update database
+    - update temp balance
 - AddressState: decrease balance
-- AddressState: update latest bid
+- AddressState: update latest bidgroup
-- ParcelState: update current value
-- ParcelState: update current bid
-- ParcelState: update current address
-- ParcelState: update current auction ends

-Return BidReceipt to User

-Return ParcelState to User

 ## Verification

 - Initialization: Same as setup
 - Bulk processing of all Bids received
-  * For each BidReceipt: fetch Bid, apply state change
+  * For each BidReceipt: fetch BidGroup, apply state change
 - Dump Final state for each parcel

 # API

 - AddressState fetch by id

 - ParcelState fetch by id

 - AddressParcelBids fetch for an user:
   * My last bid on the parcel
   * Current winning bid

 - Parcel Range query:
   * min x, max x, min y, max y
   * Return parcel state for all these

+- Submit BidGroup